woohoolabs/yin-middleware/README.md

 ### JsonApiRequestValidatorMiddleware

-The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 request against the JSON and the JSON API schema.
+The middleware is mainly useful in a development environment, and it is able to validate a PSR-7 request against the JSON and the JSON:API schema.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):

 ```php
 $harmony->addMiddleware(new JsonApiRequestValidatorMiddleware());
 ```

-If validation fails, the appropriate JSON API errors will be sent.
+If validation fails, the appropriate JSON:API errors will be sent.
 If you want to customize the error messages or the responses, provide an Exception Factory of your own.
 For other customizations, feel free to extend the class.